NadChern/Airbnb-System-Prototype/README.md

 # Airbnb-System-Prototype

 Overview
 This is a full-stack Airbnb project featuring authentication, role-based access control, and API endpoints implemented in the `rest` branch.
-The backend is built with .NET (C# Blazor), and the frontend is a Blazor-based application.
+The backend is built with .NET (C#), and the frontend is a Razor-based application.
 The project uses PostgreSQL as the database and is containerized using Docker Compose.

 Prerequisites
 Before running the project, ensure you have the following installed: